3-star brokerage rating

 Truist Trade Review

-• Truist Financial provides investment accounts to go with its banking services.
+• Truist Financial provides investment accounts alongside its banking services.

 Overview of Truist Trade

-If you already use Truist for banking, you should explore the company’s self-directed investing program.
-Here’s what you need to know:
+If you’re already using Truist for banking, you should explore their self-directed investing program.
+Here are the key details:

 Investing and Trading

-Truist Trade is a self-directed brokerage platform designed for Truist clients to invest at minimal cost.
-Through Truist Trade, customers can buy and sell stocks, ETFs, options, mutual funds, and bonds.
-However, no other asset types are currently available through this platform.
-Truist does provide full-service brokerage accounts with more investment choices via other subsidiaries.
+Truist Trade is a platform provided to Truist clients for self-directed investing, aimed at minimizing costs.
+With a Truist Trade account, you can trade stocks, ETFs, options, mutual funds, and bonds.
+However, no other asset classes are available at this time.
+For a broader selection of investments, Truist offers full-service brokerage accounts through other divisions.

-Truist Trade does not include financial planning or investment advice.
-These services are offered by Truist Financial Corporation through its other departments.
+Truist Trade does not provide any financial planning or investment advice.
+These services are available through other departments within Truist Financial Corporation.

 Truist Trade Fees

-A Truist Trade account can be started with as little as $1, with no ongoing minimum balance required.
+Opening a Truist Trade account requires a deposit of $1 or more, with no ongoing minimum balance required.

-Options trades are not commission-free and follow this tiered fee schedule:
+Options trades are not commission-free.
+They follow a tiered commission schedule:

 Trade AmountFee